Our trained support staff is available to provide comfort, understanding and assistance for those in need.

 Infant CPR Classes

-Parent Connection offers free, weekly infant CPR classes for current and recently discharged NICU families.
-The classes are taught by a certified instructor on Tuesdays, from 4:00-5:00pm, in the NICU conference room.
-To attend, you must call to make a reservation: (626) 397-8509
+We offer free weekly infant CPR classes for current and recently discharged NICU families.
+The classes are taught by a certified instructor on Tuesdays, from 4:00-5:00 p.m. in the NICU conference room.
+To attend, please call to make a reservation at the number provided below.

 Please click HERE to read the most recent Connecting Lines newsletter for families of critically ill newborns and neonatal graduates.